openshift/enhancements/enhancements/microshift/gateway-api-support.md

 N/A

 #### Manifests
-Gateway API is just a set a CustomResourceDefinitions.
-In order to support it we need to install OSSM, which brings Istio with it and more CRDs.
-Aside from the required CRDs, the operator from OSSM and the associated resources for the istio control plane are also deployed automatically.
+Gateway API manifests are a set of CustomResourceDefinitions.
+These CRDs need a backing implementation and for that MicroShift needs to install OSSM, which brings Istio and Sail operator with it.
+Aside from the required CRDs, the operator from OSSM and the associated resources for the Istio control plane are also deployed automatically.
+OSSM installs all Istio CRDs, including those that are not used with Gateway API (definitions for sidecars, virtual services, proxies, etc. which are relevant to a Service Mesh).
+Note these are not used and do not have support in MicroShift.

 All these manifests are updated with a manual rebase procedure to extract them from an OSSM bundle.

 #### RPM package
-RPM spec to build `microshift-gateway-api` and `microshift-gateway-api-release-info` RPMs will be part of existing `microshift.spec` file.
+RPM spec to build `microshift-gateway-api` RPM as part of existing `microshift.spec` file.
 The RPM will include:
 - Manifests required to deploy OSSM on MicroShift without OLM.